Stockholm Travel Guide

 In Stockholm, the capital of Sweden, many of the old buildings still exist as palaces, churches, and building in Gamla Stan, the old city centre.

 Today Stockholm is a modern metropolis with skyscrapers, a busy commercial heart, and the city centre is consumer’s heaven with stylish shops of all kinds, but not to forget cosy cafes and restaurants.
-Stockholm is also well known for a very enjoyable nightlife.
+Stockholm is also well known for its very enjoyable nightlife.

 Why visit Stockholm